oldnomad/picosocks5/README.md

 - GNU Autoconf/Automake, and their dependencies.
 The project is built using automake version 1.15, but version 1.14 is also known to work.

+- If you want to build man pages, you'll also need [pandoc](https://pandoc.org/).

 First, get the latest sources and configure the project: